Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 Repeat this process until all the toothpicks are glued to the back of your full moon cookies.
 Pop in the fridge for 5 minutes to set.

-Grab your halved Milano cookies, a fork, and line a baking sheet with parchment or wax paper.
+Grab your halved Milano cookies, a fork, and a sheet of parchment or wax paper.

-Once the vanilla candy coating is melted and smooth again, add in your black chocolate-friendly food coloring (if using).
-Add a little at a time to reach the desired shade of tombstone gray.
+Once the vanilla candy coating is melted and smooth again, add in your black food coloring (or cocoa powder).
+Stir in a little at a time to reach the desired shade of tombstone gray.

 Dipping the Milano Cookies to make cookie graves

-Repeat the dipping and coating process until all 12 cookies are coated.
+Repeat the process until all 12 cookies are coated and set.

 Pipe RIP with Nutella onto the cookie graves